pivotal-cf/docs-pks/cli/index.hbs.md

 The `TKGI CLI` was previously named the `PKS CLI`, and both CLIs accept the same commands and arguments.

-This version of Tanzu Kubernetes Grid Integrated Edition is compatible with both the TKGI and the PKS CLIs.
+This version of {{  vars.product }} is compatible with both the TKGI and the PKS CLIs.
 Enterprise PKS v1.7 and earlier versions are compatible with only the `PKS CLI`.

 If you are using the `PKS CLI`: